planetbldr/triboic-life/README.md

 ## Why this exists

 This is an open, buildable invitation, not a finished claim.
-The goal is for other people — especially graduate students and early-career researchers in astrobiology, geochemistry, and biophysics — to read it, run it through an LLM to get oriented fast, critique it, and build on it.
+The goal is for other people — especially graduate students and early-career researchers in astrobiology, geochemistry, and biophysics — to read it, find where it breaks, and build on it.
 Everything needed to check the work or extend it is here: the reports, the reasoning, and the code that produced the numbers.

-If you came here from an email or a link and want the fastest possible orientation: **download a report below, paste it into any large language model, and ask it to summarize the argument and where it is weakest.** Then read further only if it still interests you.
-That is the intended entry point.
+The fastest way to judge whether this is worth your time: go to the weakest-points material in Report B, where the project's own failures are collected and argued without flinching — the compute-wall dead-end, the energy budget that only barely closes, and the turnover assumption the whole ledger pivots on.
+If those read as honest, the rest will too.
+That is the intended entry point: start from where it is most likely to be wrong.

 ---